mco-gh/mco.dev/content/post/politics/gaza3.md

 coverImage = "/img/gaza3.jpg"
 +++

 Depending on your news sources, you may not be fully aware of the industrial level of death and destruction Israel has wrought on Gaza.
-Here is a short list of horrifying statistics, courtesy of The Guardian.
+Here is a summary list of the horrifying statistics, courtesy of The Guardian.

 <!--more-->